MattSurabian/pact/README.md

 ```
 $ ./pact read --help
 Uses NaCl to decrypt a key which can be used to decrypt the message
 which has been secured with AES-256-GCM encryption.
+The ciphertext can be piped
+into this command.

 Usage:
   pact read [ciphertext]